Frezzle/todo/README.md

 ### Add a task

 ```
-$ todo add clean the code
+$ todo add demonstrate the app
 ```

 ### List tasks

 ```
 $ todo
-1 - clean the code
+1 - demonstrate the app
 ```

 ### Complete a task